Calling all students who are passionate about human rights - the ASASI internship Program is back!

 ASASI also acknowledges that the past week may have been an anxiety-inducing time for many.
 As such we hope that this extension will accommodate prospective applicants who may have had difficulties completing and submitting their applications by the original deadline.

-If you have any further questions please feel free to message us on Facebook or email us:
+If you have any further questions please feel free to message us on Facebook.

 How to apply